September 1 THOUGHTS BECOME WORDS

-Oh give thanks to the Lord, call upon His name; Make known His deeds among the peoples.
+Oh, give thanks to the Lord, call upon His name; Make known His deeds among the peoples.

 1 Chronicles 16:8

 As a family member, it is easy to tell who makes the difference.
-Imagine how frustrating you would be if the credit was given to your brother or sister after you did something great.
+Imagine how frustrating you would be if the credit were given to your brother or sister after you did something great.
 You would be frustrated.
 The same is true in our relationship with God.
 Many times people stand up and take credit for things only God could have done.
 Just as in a family, this is wrong.
 Are you praising God for the things He has done in your life?

 2 Corinthians 10:1-18

-‘Now this day will be a memorial to you, and you shall celebrate it as a feast to the Lord; throughout your generations you are to celebrate it as a permanent ordinance.
+‘Now, this day will be a memorial to you, and you shall celebrate it as a feast to the Lord; throughout your generations, you are to celebrate it as a permanent ordinance.

 We all enjoy celebrations like a birthday party or the holidays or, but no one celebrates losing.
 Celebrations are special and are forever etched into our minds: the more celebrations, the better.
 To a follower of Christ, we have something even better.
 We have a God who is always going to be victorious.
 Every day can be a day of celebration because He will never lose.
 What victories of God are you celebrating today?

 2 Corinthians 11:1-15